-Theatre Arts (Department of Communication and Theatre Arts)
+Theatre Arts Minor (Department of Communication and Theatre Arts)

 Description.
 The Theatre Arts Minor is structured to give students an overview of drama and theatre, in terms of history, performance, and criticism.
 The curriculum involves the student in both the practical and theoretical aspects of the theatre process.
 The minor offers ample opportunities for students to apply their skills onstage and/or backstage.